 In precise terms, the delta changes every time the stock price changes, even if by a small amount.
 Therefore, in order to maintain a delta-neutral position, rebalancing must be done on a continual basis.
 That, is holding a genuine delta-neutral position requires dynamic (continual) rebalancing.
+In reality this is impossible due to the prohibitively large transaction costs this would entail.

 For example